Interesting Monkey Facts For Kids 2023 (Must Read!)

 Species of Monkey

 There are around 260 monkey species in the world.
-Most of them live in trees except for a few who seem to prefer the ground like baboons.
+Most monkeys live in trees except for a few who seem to prefer the ground like baboons.

 In general, monkeys are thought of as highly intelligent animals.

 Do you think they’re as clever as us?
 Here are some facts about the different species of monkey.